-Dual 8.0 mΩ and dual 21 mΩ high-side switch
+10 mΩ and 25 mΩ high-side switches

-The 12XS6 is the latest SMARTMOS achievement in automotive lighting drivers.
-It belongs to an expanding family that helps to control and diagnose incandescent lamps and light-emitting diodes (LEDs) with enhanced precision.
+The 12XS6 is the latest achievement in automotive lighting drivers.
+It is an expanding family that controls and diagnoses incandescent lamps and light-emitting diodes (LEDs) with enhanced precision.
 It combines flexibility through daisy chainable SPI 5.0 MHz, extended digital and analog feedbacks, safety, and robustness.

 Output edge shaping helps to improve electromagnetic performance.
 To avoid shutting off the device upon inrush current, while still being able to closely track the load current, a dynamic overcurrent threshold profile is featured.
 Current of each channel can be sensed with a programmable sensing ratio.
-Whenever communication with the external microcontroller is lost, the device enters a fail operation mode, but remains operational, controllable, and protected.
+Whenever communication with the external microcontroller is lost, the device enters a Fail operation mode, but remains operational, controllable, and protected.